aksommerville/zerosigma/README.md

 - [x] Sound effects.
 - [ ] Menus.
 - - [ ] Hello
-- - [ ] Game over
+- - [x] Game over -- XXX Remove, just use Hello.
 - - [x] Deliver
-- [ ] Achievements.
+- [x] Achievements.
 Calculate these at gameover, persist, and display at gameover and hello.
 Record best score and time (independently) for each.
 - - Finish session.
 - - Five valid bouquets.
 - - Five perfect bouquets.
 - - Bonus tokens to collect?
 - - Five valid bouquets without leaving home. (if there's >=45 on the home screen, it's always possible, and there's 57).
+- [ ] It's weird to show time and score for each achievement, since most are a subset of Five Perfect Bouquets.
+Model it different.
 - [x] Change the music. `cosmic_balance` is too melancholy and `petal_to_the_metal` is too heroic.
 They should be fun and silly.
 - - Save `petal_to_the_metal` for something else, it's a great tune.
 - - ...actually I'm not sure.
 I really do like PTTM.
 Prioritize the others, maybe keep this.